-We Mavericks are a duo from Australia, Victoria Vigenser and Lindsay Martin.
-Vic plays driving guitar and takes most of the vocal leads.
-Lindsey plays mandolin and fiddle, sings mostly harmonies.
+Victoria Vigenser and Lindsay Martin.
+Vic (she) plays driving guitar and takes most of the vocal leads.
+Lindsey (he) plays mandolin and fiddle, sings mostly harmonies.
 The instruments are joyous.
-Vic’s driving guitar holds the rhythm while Lindsay’s fiddle and mandolin soar in and out, dazzling, sweet, or intricate, and always dbrilliantly played.
-I find it hard to believe that Lindsay only has five fingers on each hand because some of those notes trip by so fast you can hardly take them in, but it’s not show for show’s sake.
-It’s all very appropriate to the well-crafted arrangements.
+Vic’s guitar holds the rhythm while Lindsay’s fiddle and mandolin soar in and out, dazzling, sweet, or intricate.
+Some of those notes trip by so fast you can hardly take them in, but it’s not show for show’s sake.
+It all ties into well-crafted arrangements.

 And the songs matter.
-Songs about life, shaded from dark to light, all ways through the emotional spectrum, written individually or together.
+Songs shaded from dark to light through the emotional spectrum, written individually or together.
 Thrown into the mix is the occasional traditional song, beautifully arranged in their own style.

-They’ll be available in July, August and September in 2025 for festivals clubs, and venues.
-They have a new album out, Heart of Silver, to go with their current album, Grief’s a Gardener.
-They'll be saupporting the tours with social media and a publicist.
+They have a new album out, Heart of Silver, to go with their debut album, Grief’s a Gardener.

-"The glorious harmonies and touching melodies of We Mavericks…Together they craft exquisite folk music, evoking spirits originating from Appalachia to Alba” - Ambient Light, New Zealand 2022,
+"The glorious harmonies and touching melodies of We Mavericks…Together they craft exquisite folk music, evoking spirits originating from Appalachia to Alba” - Ambient Light, New Zealand.

 “He has a familiar soft folk tenor.
 She has a strong ringing tone with muscle behind a clear crystalline voice… The violin cries for her and the harmony vocals are divine… We Mavericks are a serendipitous pairing…” - 13th Floor, New Zealand 2022